cpolzer/jQDrawBootstrapGrid/README.md

 The default settings are:
 ~~~~~~
     {
          'columns':12,                     //define how much columns to draw
-        'singleColumnName': 'span1', //the css class name used in your bootstrap (just being caucious)
+         'singleColumnName': 'span1',     //the css class name which you want to add for one column
          'color':'lightgrey',              //each columns background color
          'opacity':0.3,                    //opacity of the rendered grid
          'buttonLabel': 'Show/Hide Grid',  //the label for the button
          'startHidden':true,               //if we want the grid to be shown initially
+          'includeMargin': false,          //if we include the original columns left margin
-        'hiddenClassName': 'hidden' //the css class name used in your bootstrap to hide elements -> visibility: hidden
+         'hiddenClassName': 'hidden',      //the css class name used in your bootstrap to hide elements -> visibility: hidden
+         'keybinding': 'l'                 //hide/show grid on pressing this key
     }
 ~~~~~~